CarterChen247/cheatsheet-android/easypermissions.md

         super.onActivityResult(requestCode, resultCode, data);

         if (requestCode == AppSettingsDialog.DEFAULT_SETTINGS_REQ_CODE) {

+            if (!EasyPermissions.hasPermissions(this, perms)){
                 // when user click negative button on the dialog we just warned, shutdown the app without any hesitation and mercy. finish();
+            }else{
+                // your code on UiThread
+            }

         }
     }